-March Madness is one of the biggest, most exciting and fun events in all of sports.
+March Madness is one of the most anticipated and watched events in all of sports.
 Here’s everything you need to know about the NCAA Division I men's basketball tournament, which has been played since 1939.

 What is March Madness?

 The NCAA Division I men’s basketball tournament is a single-elimination tournament of 68 teams that compete in seven rounds for the national championship.
 The penultimate round is known as the Final Four, when (you guessed it) only four teams are left.

 Selection Sunday is the day when the Selection Committee reveals the full NCAA tournament bracket, including all teams and all seeds.
 We update this article every year with information on when Selection Sunday is and how to watch the bracket reveal.